nas5w/govsky/README.md

 - [Govsky US .GOV account list](https://bsky.app/profile/govsky.bsky.social/lists/3lf3xwfybxl2j)
 - [Govsky web app](https://govsky.pages.dev/)

+## Contributing to the Govsky accounts

+If you're here to suggest new countries or domains, thank you!
+The best way to get started is to [open an issue in this repo](https://github.com/nas5w/govsky/issues) and we can discuss adding it.

 ## Bring your own code

 If you're just interested in consuming the Govsky API from your own code, that's great!
 You can hit the following endpoint to get a list of validated Bluesky government handles: